powerjg/learning_gem5/part1/simple_config.rst

 .. sidebar:: An aside on SimObjects

     gem5's modular design is built around the **SimObject** type.
-    Most of the components in the simulated system are SimObjects: CPUs, caches, memory controllers, busses, etc. gem5 exports all of these objects from their ``C++`` implementation to python.
+    Most of the components in the simulated system are SimObjects: CPUs, caches, memory controllers, buses, etc. gem5 exports all of these objects from their ``C++`` implementation to python.
     Thus, from the python configuration script you can create any SimObject, set its parameters, and specify the interactions between SimObjects.